ianfboldea/vanilla-js-projects/README.md

     - Custom built http library based on AJAX and the XMLHttpRequest object in javascript.
 Oldschool-ish.
 Completed through a course on Udemy by Brad Traversy

 14. Easy HTTP XHR

     - Custom built http library based on Fetch API in vanilla javascript.
 Completed through a course on Udemy by Brad Traversy

-14. Regex Form Validation
+15. Regex Form Validation

     - Custom built form validation vanilla javascript.
 Completed through a course on Udemy by Brad Traversy

-15. Profile Scoller
+16. Profile Scoller

     - Example of using javascript iterators through a portion of a dating website.
+Completed through a course on Udemy by Brad Traversy

+17. State Pattern MiniProject
+    - Example of using the javascript state pattern.
+Gives excellent insight into how Redux and other state managers work.
 Completed through a course on Udemy by Brad Traversy